amaranth-lang/rfcs/text/0074-structured-vcd.md

 - The choice of `scope vhdl_array` and `scope vhdl_record` are suggested due to known compatibility with Surfer and GTKWave.
   However, note that these are not part of the VCD specification (which is somewhat old and under-defined).

+### Alternatives

+- Expose an environment variable (or a parameter in `write_vcd()`) allowing users to opt-in/opt-out of structured VCD output
-- One alternative would be to include support for a different waveform format that has better-defined support for variables with composite datatypes.
+- Include support for a different waveform format that has better-defined support for variables with composite datatypes.

 ## Prior art
 [prior-art]: #prior-art